We Built a Predictable Meta Ads System for a Local Business

 The Situation

-Going into Q1, the objective wasn’t to reinvent the account or chase growth at all costs.
+Going into Q1, the objective was not to reinvent the account or chase growth at all costs.

 Spend was intentionally capped at roughly $5,000 per month.
 The account was already converting, but like most local campaigns, it lived under two constant threats: creative fatigue and real-world interruptions.

-The real question wasn’t whether performance would wobble at some point.
+The real question was not if performance would wobble.
 It was whether the structure could absorb that wobble without turning into a mess.

 The Primary Challenge